telerik/blazor-docs/themes/custom-theme.md

 ### Using the Build Process of the Themes

 While each Sass-based theme has a dedicated NPM package (for example, @progress/kendo-theme-default), the source code for all themes is located in the [kendo-themes](https://github.com/telerik/kendo-themes) repository which contains a build task that compiles the theme sources to CSS.
 To customize a theme, modify the source code of the theme and use the build task to produce a CSS file for your application.
-This approach avoids the need for a setting up a build configuration when you compile SCSS, but may be harder to maintain as the process has to be repeated each time a theme is updated.
+This approach avoids the need for a setting up a build configuration when you compile SCSS, but may be harder to maintain as the process has to be repeated each time we update a theme.

+You have two options to do that (described in turn below):

+* Customizing Themes with Swatches
+* Customizing the Source Code

 #### Customizing Themes with Swatches